94% of the time, users focus on a website’s design to form an opinion.

 #3.
 To what extent can a well designed user interface increase conversions?

-We’ve rounded up web design mistakes you should avoid — including the fix for each issue and ideal web design examples our designers cooked up.
+Now that you’ve wrapped up the quiz, take a look at some common web design mistakes you should avoid — including our fix for each issue and ideal web design examples our designers cooked up.

 1. Slow Loading Speed